ricardomiron/cider-documentation/_build/html/_sources/_sources/intro.md

 # Introduction

-Cider is a set of software tools for creating poverty targeting with digital data sources, mainly mobile phone data and satellite imagery.
+Cider is a set of software tools for targeting poverty with mobile phone data.
 Download cider from [github](https://github.com/emilylaiken/cider).

+Cider is based on the poverty targeting methods described in [Aiken et al. (2022)](https://www.nature.com/articles/s41586-022-04484-9).
+A goal of cider is to make these methods easier to use and replicable across contexts.
+A second goal is making it straightforward to compare targeting methods, including the phone-based approach built by cider: while the empirical results on the accuracy of the phone-based approach in [Aiken et al. (2022)](https://www.nature.com/articles/s41586-022-04484-9) are promising, it is still not known how the phone-based approach compares to alternatives across contexts.

+Because cider works on digital data, it has two significant strengths: it can identify and reach people rapidly (speed) and do so on the order of millions of people (scale).
+Therefore, emergencies such as large-scale shocks like famines and flooding that require speed and scale may be the most natural use cases for cider.
+It may also be possible to combine the phone-based approach in cider with alternative and more traditional approaches to poverty targeting; an article [by GiveDirectly](https://medium.com/center-for-effective-global-action/how-precision-aid-and-machine-learning-based-targeting-can-complement-existing-social-protection-de3bc3211fd2) discusses the beginnings of such a complementary approach.